 Enjoy del Mar (Advanced C-), Peru 100

-After a Campari (minus the soda which I’d asked for) I ordered the cerviche, hoping for something similar to the amazing experience I’d had the night before in Buenos Aires (see previous post).
+After a Campari (minus the soda which I’d asked for) I ordered the cerviche, hoping for something similar to the amazing experience I’d had the night before at Osaka in Buenos Aires (see previous post).
 Sadly what I got was three deep ceramic tubs of white fish, crab and salmon swimming in citrus juices of various kinds and no discernable taste (D), except for the salmon in orange juice which wasn’t too bad (C).
-To be fair the nice female waitress asked if I wanted something else by way of compensation but I had lost my appetite by then.
+To be fair the nice female waitress asked if I wanted something else by way of compensation but I’d lost my appetite by then.